microlinkhq/browserless/README.md

 type: `string`</br>
 default: `os.tmpdir()`

 The temporary directory for writing the video.
-This is necessary for ffmpeg, will be cleaned before the function finished.
+This is necessary for ffmpeg, and will be cleaned up before the function is finished.

 ##### withPage(page)